marqu3s/teamleader-backend-challenge/README.md

 ## Available endpoints

+* GET /discounts/ping - Just to check if the API is up and running.
-* GET /discounts - Receive an order in JSON format in the body of the request and returns the order with the discounts applied.
+* POST /discounts - Receive an order in JSON format in the body of the request and returns the order with the discounts applied.
 Includes discounts description.

+## Authentication

+For simplicity authentication is not needed.

+## Testing

+There are some Codeception tests available.

+### Acceptance tests

+These tests really comunicates with an up and running server.
+Make sure you had run `./vendor/bin/yii serve` command as explanined above before executing the acceptance tests.

+    ./vendor/bin/codecept run acceptance